-Should I Keep My OTF Knife Open if I’m just Keeping It in Storage?
+4. Should I Keep My OTF Knife Open if I’m Just Keeping it in Storage?

 There are folks who believe that storing the OTF knife with the blade discharged is a must if you want the spring included inside to last for a long time.

 The reality though is that keeping the OTF knife’s blade discharged or hidden will have no impact on the effectiveness of the spring.

 I would even advocate for keeping your OTF knives closed at all times.

 You never know when someone might start digging around your tools and if they are unaware that there’s an open blade inside, they might get injured.

 Plus, keeping the OTF knife closed will help the blade stay clean for a longer period of time.

 5. When Should I Sharpen My OTF Knife?

 Sharpening the OTF knife is an important part of its maintenance, but exactly when should you break out the sharpening stone?

 The tough part is that there is no hard and fast rule for when you should sharpen your OTF knife.